-After a complaint is filed, the parties are contacted and the provisions of the Act are explained.
+After a complaint is filed, Employment Standards contacts all parties and explains the provisions of the Act.
 Many complaints are resolved at this stage.
-If not resolved, a complaint may proceed to investigation, mediation or adjudication.
-Resolution is encouraged at any stage of the complaint process.
-For additional information, see:
+Otherwise, your complaint may proceed to an investigation.

-If a complaint is not resolved voluntarily the Director of Employment Standards will issue a written decision called a determination.
-If a determination is issued, the Director will assess mandatory administrative penalties for every contravention of the Act.
-The Director utilizes a number of collection methods to collect outstanding wages and penalties.
-For additional information, see:
+If a complaint is not resolved voluntarily, the Director of Employment Standards will issue a written decision called a determination that will include mandatory administrative penalties for every contravention of the Act.
+The Director will then collect outstanding wages and penalties.